• Menu

 If you are fishing dry flies, it’s vital to degrease the leader, especially in calmer conditions.
 This prevents the cast sitting up in the surface film, and spooking the trout.
 If viewed from below, it looks like a hair in a glass of water.

-I make my own degreasant.
+Its best to make your own degreasant.
 I mix of 30% biodegradable washing up liquid, like Whole Earth in to a tub of Orvis Original Mud.
 This cuts through the grease easier and gets the cast sinking very quickly.
 When fishing two dries, it’s also important to keep applying the treatment every 5 minutes or so.

 Technique when fishing from a float tube in Scottish lochs